Asian Green Salad with Soy-Sesame Dressing

 - Unseasoned Rice Vinegar (affiliate link)

-- Grapeseed Oil (affiliate link), or other neutral-flavored oil
+- Peanut Oil (affiliate link), or any neutral-flavored oil

 - sesame oil (affiliate link)